David May (computer scientist): Inmos

 Inmos was formed in 1978 with a £50m investment from the UK government.
 May joined to work on microcomputer architecture, becoming lead architect of the transputer: the first microprocessor designed for parallel and distributed computing.

 The transputer has been used primarily for massively parallel supercomputing, digital image processing, scientific computing (particularly high energy physics), robotics, as well as military applications.
 The transputer processor has been used in over 1 billion units worldwide.

 Alongside the transputer, May designed the associated programming language Occam.
 This extended his earlier work and was also influenced by Tony Hoare, who was at the time working on CSP and acting as a consultant to Inmos.
 Occam can be used as a hardware specification language.

 Working with Tony Hoare and the Programming Research Group at Oxford University, May introduced formal verification techniques into the design of the T800 floating point unit and the T9000 transputer.
 These were some of the earliest uses of formal verification in microprocessor design, involving specifications, correctness preserving transformations and model checking, giving rise to the initial version of the FDR checker developed at Oxford.

 May initiated the design of one of the first VLSI packet switches, the C104, together with the communications system of the T9000 transputer.

 May's work is particularly influential in communication and networking.
 For example, the standard IEEE 1355 derives from the transputer's network interface and underpins SpaceWire, a spacecraft communication network used by NASA, ESA, and many others, with applications including the James Webb Space Telescope (JWST).

 Inmos was acquired by Thorn EMI and then STMicroelectronics, which has become the largest semiconductor company in Europe.

 XMOS Semiconductor

 In 2005, May co-founded XMOS - a fabless semiconductor company that makes software-defined, customisable silicon for applications in the consumer, industrial and automotive sectors - with Ali Dixon, James Foster, Noel Hurley, and Hitesh MehtaS.
 It has raised over $60m with investors including Amadeus Capital Partners, Robert Bosch Venture Capital GmbH, Huawei Technologies, Xilinx Inc, Harbert European Growth Capital and Infineon.

 May was CTO until 2014 and is on the advisory board.

 Expert and advisory work

+May has been involved in a number of additional semiconductor companies; for example: